 The Last Werewolf

-horror, urban fantasy that was published by Vintage on April 7, 2011 and has 346 pages.
+horror, urban fantasy in eBook edition that was published by Vintage on April 7, 2011 and has 346 pages.

 Explore it on Goodreads or Amazon.